 If you qualify, you might find the best financing for your Hyundai straight from the manufacturer.
 This is called captive financing.
 In this case, you’d get your loan from Hyundai Motor Finance.

 When you go through captive financing, you can gain access to manufacturer-specific Hyundai financing deals.
 Hyundai calls these “special offers.”
-The most sought-after Hyundai special offer may be 0.00% APR (annual percentage rate).
+The most sought-after Hyundai special offer may be a 0% APR deal.
 Another special offer could also be cash off your MSRP or a discounted monthly lease payment.

 Special offers vary by ZIP code and dealer, and they run for a limited time.
 To find out what may be available for you, check Hyundai’s website or speak with a local Hyundai dealer.